CIndyCao15/portfolio/content/portfolio/Unity-WebGL-Digital-Sandtray-SandScape.md

 ---

 The playable WebGL demo is hosted by the CDM [here](https://projects.thecdm.ca/sandscape).
 It is accessible on both PC and Mac via browser, with mouse controls.
 While it can also run on mobile browsers, full touchscreen compatibility is not yet supported.

+More about this industry project and the CDM, click [here](https://thecdm.ca/projects/shaping-new-digital-frontier-youth-therapy-bc-childrens-hospital-digital-lab).

 {{< youtube id="JJVP5A7261s" title="Sandscape Trailer" >}}
 <br>